poladbachs/SimUrbs/README.md

 The **Simulations Menu** allows users to manage and browse through multiple simulations efficiently. **Pagination** ensures smooth navigation between large sets of simulation data, while **Sorting** enables users to quickly arrange simulations by key parameters such as population and date added.

 ![simurbs_pages_compressed](https://github.com/user-attachments/assets/980f1d6f-265e-4732-a4fe-f80cba7c5ac2)

-## Features

-- **Dynamic Rotating Minimap**: Users can interact with a live-updating minimap to select specific city blocks and modify their parameters.
-- **Simulation Comparison Mode**: Compare the current city simulation with older versions to understand changes in parameters such as population, transportation costs, and income.
-- **Modal Windows for Editing**: Multiple modals allow for seamless editing of simulations, parameter updates, and viewing comparisons.
-- **Pagination for Simulation Management**: Efficiently navigate through a list of past simulations, which can be sorted by parameters such as population, date added, and more.
-- **Sorting and Filtering**: The simulations list can be sorted dynamically by key parameters, allowing users to analyze data efficiently.

 ## Technologies Used